Calling all Firebirds fans!

 The Full College Experience

 Balancing academic and athletic commitments is definitely doable, even in Carthage’s most time-intensive majors.
-Like nursing, athletic training, or, in the case of Dante Graham ’20, neuroscience.
+Like nursing, athletic training, or, in the case of Maggie Thom ’25, neuroscience.

-Outside of class, Dante carved up his time among track and field, work, and his fraternity, Delta Omega Nu.
+Outside of class, Maggie carved up her time among soccer, clubs, and her research.
 Tough?
 Sure.
 It just took planning and discipline.

 The Level of Competition